semilimes/nodered-publicapi-connector/README.md

 4. In another flow, add a `Text` node with a message

-5. Add an `Intentr` node and select `Channel - Send Message` and configure the channel
+5. Add an `Intent` node and select `Channel - Send Message` and configure the channel

 6. Add a `sender` node and run.